CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/10-Data-Movement-and-DisseminationGlobus-and-Rclone.md

 Teaching: 2
 Exercises: 2
 questions:
-- "What does Globus do and how can I use it with my data?"
+- What does Globus do and how can I use it with my data?
-- "How does Rclone improve data movement and management?"
+- How does Rclone improve data movement and management?

 ![RClone](https://avatars.githubusercontent.com/u/24937341?s=200&v=4)